A single copy of this article may be reprinted for personal, noncommercial use only.

 - Isolating the focal point.
 If the portion of the brain that's causing seizures is too vital to remove, surgeons may make a series of cuts to help isolate that section of the brain.
 This prevents seizures from moving into other parts of the brain.

 - Stimulating the vagus nerve.
 Another surgical option is to implant a device — similar to a cardiac pacemaker — to stimulate your vagus nerve.
-The device is inserted under the skin of your chest, and wires from it are threaded under your skin and then wrapped around the vagus nerve in your neck.
 This procedure usually reduces the number of seizures people experience.

 Lifestyle and home remedies

-Some seizures may be triggered by excess alcohol intake or lack of sleep.
-Avoiding these triggers may help improve seizure control.
+Some seizures may be triggered by alcohol intake, smoking and especially lack of sleep.
+There is also evidence that severe stress can provoke seizures, and that seizures themselves can cause stress.
+Avoiding these triggers where possible may help improve seizure control.

 Coping and support